Hiking the Koko Crater Stairs on Oʻahu, Hawaiʻi

 Hiking Down

-In any case, take it slow, as injuries from falls on the way back down are seemingly always worse than those on the hike up.
+That said, some hikers may prefer to carry trekking poles for the way down, but in any scenario, take it slow, as injuries from falls are seemingly always worse going down than those on the hike up.

 Looking Back